jameshughes89/cs102/src/site/asn4.rst

 Your class should have at least one field --- a reverence to the root of the Huffman Tree.
 As discussed above, it is recommended that you also include another field --- a map storing each character's bit string encoding.

+Complete the ``public static HuffmanCode fromString(String seed)`` method.
+This factory method will do all the setup for the class and return a reference to a ``HuffmanCode`` object.
+Expect this method to

+    * Count the number of times each character exists in the seed string
+    * Initialize the priority queue
+    * Build the tree
+    * Populate the character map
+    * Return a new ``HuffmanCode``